Coder-X15/AlgoGeek/README.md

 # AlgoGeek
-A program to compile algorithms (in a specific syntax) to working programs
+A program to test and run algorithms (a fun project plus implementing my learning of compiler design)